Seismic Compliance Frequently Asked Questions

 A neurocare ward would be considered a “critical care” area due to the nature of the treatment for the patients placed in them or the type of service provided (e.g. postoperative from brain surgery, etc.).
 A telemetry unit need only be considered for evaluation purposes if it supports a critical care area.
 In this context, a “telemetry unit” is defined as a group of patient beds with remote monitoring.

-5. One of our hospital buildings does not have fire sprinklers now.
-If this building is seismically retrofitted to SB 1953, SPC 2 level, will this require us to install a fire sprinkler system?
-What about SPC 5 level?
+5. One of our hospital buildings does not have fire sprinklers.
+If this building is seismically retrofitted to SPC 2 level, will this require us to install a fire sprinkler system?
+What if it is retrofitted to SPC 5 level?

 Sprinkler systems fall under the Nonstructural Performance Categories (NPC′s) and not under the Structural Performance Category (SPC) requirements.
 Compliance with SB1953 does not require that fire sprinkler systems be installed where none existed before, even for SPC 5 conformance.
 However, hospital buildings with existing fire sprinkler systems must meet the anchorage and bracing requirements of NPC 3 and NPC 4.